-Thanks to a bonding bill passed this spring, the Oliver H. Kelley Farm is gearing up to expand!
+Thanks to a bonding bill passed in 2014, the Oliver Kelley Farm is gearing up to expand!
 This National Historic Landmark and Minnesota jewel is ready to serve more schoolchildren and tourists by sharing the story of Minnesota's farm-to-table agriculture and its role in today’s global economy.

 The project includes expanded educational programs supported by an improved visitor center and new farm buildings.
 The plan will: